 Here are the questions intended to guide you in this process:

-[20 points] In building the baseline system, what shallow text features make sense for the task as a first-stab approach? (a language modeling approach is a standard way to tackle this problem using, for example, a bag-of-words a unigram model approach);
+[20 points] In building the baseline system, what shallow text features make sense for the task as a first-stab approach? (a language modeling approach is a standard way to tackle this problem using, for example, a bag-of-words / a unigram model approach);

 [20 points] What machine learning models are suitable for conducting sentiment analysis? (i.e., compare 3-4 learning algorithms of your choice).
 Which performs best given your features?